opencats/opencats.github.io/_posts/2017-05-12-may-update.md

 It is now possible to configure granular permissions for users based upon their roles and permit/restrict access to specific sections of the application.
 This is configured in the global configuration file config.php

 ### Replacement of TinyMCE with CKEditor
-All references to TinyMCE have been removed and it's prelaced in it's entirety throughout the application with the current version of CKEditor.
+All references to TinyMCE have been removed and it's replaced in it's entirety throughout the application with the current version of CKEditor.

 ### Zipcode lookup via google.